SPdowns/week1-friday_work/README.md

 ## Setup/Installation Requirements

-_I'd have more to say here if this were an application, but its only a website, so I think it's pretty straight forward_ _To visit the live site; goto https://spdowns.github.io/week1-friday_work/ _
+_I'd have more to say here if this were an application, but its only a website, so I think it's pretty straight forward_ _Visit https://spdowns.github.io/week1-friday_work/ for the live site.

 ## Known Bugs